 When there is a play at any base, it is the base runner's responsibility to do everything possible to avoid colliding with a fielder.
-If the runner makes little or no effort to avoid colliding with a fielder, the umpire will call the runner out regardless whether the runner or the ball arrived first, the play will be called dead, and all runners will return to the last occupied base.
+If the runner does not avoid colliding with a fielder, the umpire will call the runner out regardless whether the runner or the ball arrived first, the play will be called dead, and all runners will return to the last occupied base.
 If it happens a second time in a game, the player may be ejected.
 (This does not include minor, incidental contact.)

 Home plate to first base: If a play is contested at first base, the batter must use the safety base located in foul territory next to the regular first base.
 If there is no play at first base, the batter may use the regular first base.
 Violation of this rule is an out unless the batter did so to avoid colliding with the first baseman (for example, the first baseman is off first base fielding a ball and blocks the batter’s path to first base.)

 First base to second base to third base: The runner may overrun second or third base in a straight line and return to the overrun base.
-The runner does not have to touch second or third base when overrunning the base.
-Force-outs at second and third base are determined by whether the fielder is touching the base when he catches the ball before the runner reaches the base.
+The runner does not have to touch second or third base when overrunning the base - especially to avoid contact.
+Put-outs at second and third base (or home plate) are determined by whether the fielder is touching the base when he catches the ball before the runner reaches the base.
 Runners must run to the non-fielder side of the base to avoid interfering with the fielder.
 When overrunning second or third base, the runner must return to the overrun base before advancing to the next base.
 The runner cannot be called for interfering with a fielder’s throw as long as the runner is in the three foot wide base lane and does not raise hands to make contact with the ball.

 A marker placed perpendicular to the third base line and twenty feet from home plate is the commitment line.
 Once a runner crosses this line, he must continue to home plate.
 Violation of this rule is an out.

-Sliding and diving are not allowed.
+Sliding and diving aren't allowed.
 A runner who slides or dives will be called out - an exception is allowed if the slide or dive is made solely to avoid injury/contact.

 If a runner continues to play on after making a turn toward or taking a few steps toward the next base, he may be tagged out.
 When returning to a base, a runner may not overrun the base.

 A base runner cannot leave his base until the batter makes contact with the ball.
 Leaving a base early is an out.
-There is no rule violation if a runner leaves the base when the ball crosses home plate and is not hit.
+There is no rule violation if a runner leaves the base when the ball crosses home plate and isn't hit.